leo-texuanw/Learning/aws/docs/Serverless_DynamoDB.md

 - OLD_IMAGE - The entire item, as it appeared before it was modified
 - NEW_AND_OLD_IMAGES - Both the new and old images of the item

-DynamoDB Streams are made of shards, just like Kinesis Data Streams.
+DynamoDB Streams are broken up into shards, just like Kinesis Data Streams.
 You don't provision shards, this is automated by AWS.
 Records are not retroactively populated in a stream after enabling it.

 #### DynamoDB Streams & Lambda